loretoparisi/netflix_challenge/data/quiz_blend/README.txt

 TIME-SVD++
 -----------

+TIMESVDPP_FAC_110_EPOCH_25_QRMSE_0.87772.dta - this is an extension to SVD++^(3), with frequency-dependent biases and extra bin-wise item factors.
+This was generated using the parameters specified in "good_predictions" for TIMESVDPP_QUAL_7.744.dta.
+Note that this predictor has been trained on probe as well.

 TIMESVDPP_FAC_130_EPOCH_30_QRMSE_0.88515.dta - this is SVD++^(3), generated
-using the parameters specified in good_predictions.dta for TIMESVDPP_QUAL_6.963.dta.
+using the parameters specified in "good_predictions" for TIMESVDPP_QUAL_6.963.dta.
 Note that this has not been trained on probe.

 TIMESVDPP_FAC_500_EPOCH_30_QRMSE_0.88572.dta - this is SVD++^(1), generated
-using the parameters specified in good_predictions.dta for TIMESVDPP_QUAL_6.904.dta.
+using the parameters specified in "good_predictions" for TIMESVDPP_QUAL_6.904.dta.
 Note that this has not been trained on probe.